rihal-om/rihal-challenges/dotnet/README.md

 •	Automatically generate CreatedDate and ModifiedDate properties for all entities

+•	Run/Host the application and add URL to hosted version in submission

 # Submission
 Please send a link to your GitHub repo for this solution to interviewer